pandas-dev/pandas/doc/source/user_guide/basics.rst

 This method does not convert the row to a Series object; it merely returns the values inside a namedtuple.
-Therefore, :meth:`~DataFrame.itertuples` preserves the data type of the values and is generally faster as :meth:`~DataFrame.iterrows`.
+Therefore, :meth:`~DataFrame.itertuples` preserves the data type of the values and is generally faster than :meth:`~DataFrame.iterrows`.

 .. note::